kmalakoff/knockback/packages/npm/README.md

 * (***new***) [KnockbackNavigators.js](https://github.com/kmalakoff/knockback-navigators/) - provides page and pane navigation including history and state (useful for single-page and mobile apps).
 Can be used independently from Knockback.js.
 * [KnockbackInspector.js](https://github.com/kmalakoff/knockback-inspector/) - provides customizable tree view of models and collections for viewing and editing your data (useful for debugging and visualizaing JSON).

+###Demos and Documentation

+For comprehensive tutorials, take a look at the website: http://kmalakoff.github.com/knockback/

+Please try the [TodoMVC App](http://kmalakoff.github.com/knockback-todos/) and check out the [Knockback.js Reference App](http://kmalakoff.github.com/knockback-reference-app/) for some best practices when using Knockback.js.

 Why Write Knockback.js?
 -----------------------